-Kris Kurtenbach, founding partner, is devoted to developing collaborative solutions to education, workforce, and community challenges.
-She works with leading individuals and philanthropic and education organizations at the federal, national, state, community, and school-district levels to achieve their goals through superior research; planning and design; meeting facilitation and convenings; strategic consulting and positioning; and outreach and community engagement.
+Kris Kurtenbach, founding partner, is devoted to developing collaborative solutions to education, workforce and community challenges.
+She works with leading individuals and philanthropic and education organizations at the federal, national, state, community and school-district levels to achieve their goals through superior research; planning and design; meeting facilitation and convenings; strategic consulting and positioning; and outreach and community engagement.

-Kurtenbach has a Master's degree in education policy and administration from the Harvard Graduate School of Education.
+Kris has a Master's degree in education policy and administration from the Harvard Graduate School of Education.
 She holds a Bachelor's of Science degree in magazine journalism and a Bachelor's of Arts degree in literature from the University of Kansas.

 Terri Ferinde Dunham is working to create a new learning system where schools and communities work together.
 She works with organizations focused on both in- and out-of-school learning to develop networks, strategize new initiatives and build capacity.

-Ms. Dunham is the executive director of the Expanded Learning and Afterschool Project, a 50-state initiative harnessing the power of networks and leaders to help schools and communities leverage the time beyond school to accelerate student achievement by sharing research on high quality expanded learning; identifying and spreading best practices in afterschool and summer learning; and sharing affordable, sustainable and effective expanded learning approaches.
+Terri is the executive director of the Expanded Learning and Afterschool Project, a 50-state initiative harnessing the power of networks and leaders to help schools and communities leverage the time beyond school to accelerate student achievement by sharing research on high quality expanded learning; identifying and spreading best practices in afterschool and summer learning; and sharing affordable, sustainable and effective expanded learning approaches.
 Launch in March 2012, the project has nearly 1000 supporters including a consortium of funders.

 As a partner at Collaborative Communications Group, she has managed, facilitated and supported groups that expand learning opportunities and redefine professional development for clients including the Council of Chief State School Officers, the National Association of Elementary School Principals, the New Day for Learning initiative of the C.S.
 Mott Foundation and the Alliance for Excellent Education.